bekahcav/WinterETCSeasonalModel/README.md

-This work forms part of [my Master of Science thesis](https://dalspace.library.dal.ca/handle/10222/81485) completed at Dalhousie University under the supervision of Dr. Eric Oliver.
+This work forms part of my [MSc thesis](https://dalspace.library.dal.ca/handle/10222/81485) completed at Dalhousie University under the supervision of [Dr. Eric Oliver](https://github.com/ecjoliver).
+If you have any questions, you can reach me by email at r.cavanagh@dal.ca.